How to Make Naturally Gluten Free Potato Pizza Crust

 Success!
 There are others out there, and I tried a few of them, but the big problem is, they don't hold together like a true pizza crust should.
 After all you have to be able to pick pizza up and eat it with your fingers, or it's just not pizza, am I right?
 Well this potato pizza crust passes the 3 point pizza test:

-The other thing I love about this easy gluten-free pizza crust is, no eggs, no dairy.
-So if you're vegan or have intolerances to dairy or eggs, then you have yourself a gluten-free and vegan pizza crust right here.
-Just top with dairy free cheese and you're good to go.
+The other thing I love about this easy gluten-free pizza crust is that it contains no dairy or eggs.
+This makes it a fantastic option if you have food sensitivities or if you choose a vegan diet.
+Just top your gluten-free and dairy free potato pizza crust with dairy-free cheese and you're good to go.

 • a pizza stone